fcanas/FCSettingsBooster/README.md

 ## Status

+FCSettingsBooster is no longer under active development.
+Unless the features that are currently built are exactly what you need to use, I do not suggest using it.

 The individual components listed as "functional" below are ready for use.
 The architecture and code of a coordinating Settings View Controller is majorly in flux and I suggest nobody use it for the time being.